Irma Vep: Production

 The idea for the film was born out of an attempted collaboration among Assayas, Claire Denis, and Atom Egoyan, who wanted to experiment with the situation of a foreigner in Paris.
 In the 1915 original serial, written and directed by Louis Feuillade, Irma Vep was played by French silent film actress Musidora (1889–1957).
 Much of the film depicts set-related incidents that echo scenes in Truffaut's 1973 film Day for Night, to which Irma Vep owes a large thematic debt.

-However, Assayas publicly stated that although he considers La nuit americaine a great film, it is more about the fantasy of filmmaking than the reality.
-Assayas credits as a greater inspiration Rainer Werner Fassbinder's Beware of a Holy Whore, in which Lou Castel, who plays the replacement director José Mirano in this film, plays a film director.
+However, Assayas publicly stated that although he considers Day for Night a great film, it is more about the fantasy of filmmaking than the reality.
+Assayas credits as a greater inspiration Rainer Werner Fassbinder's Beware of a Holy Whore (1971), in which Lou Castel, who plays the replacement director José Mirano in this film, plays a film director.

 Assayas wrote the script in ten weeks, and the film was shot in a month, with no retakes.
 "Its hasty production circumstances seem perilously close to the ones that cause everyone such grief in the film."

 Assayas married Cheung in 1998.
 They divorced in 2001.
 They again collaborated in 2004 on the film Clean.

 Reception

 Irma Vep received a positive critical response.
-On Rotten Tomatoes, the film holds a rating of 94% based on 47 reviews with an average rating of 7.4/10.
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 94% based on 49 reviews, with an average rating of 7.7/10.
 The website's critics consensus reads, "Starring a bewitching Maggie Cheung, Irma Vep is an evocative and reflexive satire of the filmmaking process that is bursting at the seams with an affection for cinema."
-On Metacritic, it has a score of 80 out of 100 based on 21 reviews, indicating "generally favorable reviews".
+Metacritic, which uses a weighted average, assigned the a score of 80 out of 100, based on 21 critics, indicating "generally favorable" reviews.